axelpale/georap/README.md

 ## Migration

 During development, the database schema can and will evolve.
-For each schema evolution step, the major package version is increased.
-To update old schemas, we implement programmatic migration steps for each version increment and a script to execute them.
+For each schema evolution step, the major package version is increased (e.g. from 1.2.3 to 2.0.0).
+To update old TresDB instances and their databases, we implement programmatic migration steps for each version increment and a script to execute them.

+First, pull the desired new TresDB version from git:

+    $ git pull

-You can run the migration by:
+Then, you can run the migration by:

     $ npm run migrate